 Jamie & Susannah, previously of 52' Catamaran Island Hoppin' told us this about Virgin Gorda options:

 Our itinerary often changes depending on the guests that are aboard.
 The land tour is very popular so when adding this to the mix, we try to get to Virgin Gorda shortly after breakfast, maybe do a quick dive or snorkel, get them into the Baths, then have a private taxi arranged to pick them up from the top of the Baths.
 Key stops on the tour include Coco Maya restaurant, a couple of taxi stops along the Ridge Road at the key lookouts, Hogs Heaven restaurant for drinks, and then down to Leverick where we'll be waiting with the boat.
 If they want to watch Michael beans, we often stay on the dock at Leverick although Eustacia Island is a great alternative and quiet anchorage for the end of this day.
-If guests want more water time and no land tour, we often do the Baths early and then get up to Long Bay/Mountain Top, a favorite anchorage and great for diving, snorkeling and water sports.
+If guests want more water time and no land tour, we often do the Baths early and then get up to Mountain Point, a favorite anchorage and great for diving, snorkeling and water sports.

 Carefree Clients view of Cow Wreck Beach Bar, Anegada, BVI